ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ## Vote (optional)

 You are required to visit a polling place for this assignment.
-If you wanted to vote, this would be a good time to do it.
+If you wanted to vote, you could do it while you were there.

-Did you know that you can register to vote and vote on the same day in North Carolina, from now until the end of the month?
+You can register and vote on the same day in North Carolina, from now until the end of the month.

 All you need is proof of residency for this county.
-That could be a:
+That could be:

 - Utility Bill
 - Bank Statement
 - Government Check
 - Paycheck
-- Government document
+- Government Document

 Even if you are from out of state, or your family lives somewhere else in North Carolina, you can still vote here if you consider this your "permanent home", as in, you spend the majority of your time here and plan to stay after graduating.
-You cannot vote in both places.
+You cannot vote in multiple places.

 **You are not required to vote for this assignment.
-You will not receive any reward for doing so.
-You will not be penalized for not doing so.**
+You will not receive any reward for voting.
+You will not be penalized for not voting.
+You will not be asked if you voted.**

 ## One Page Website